-The Pensions Regulator provides a free online contributions calculator to help you work out your costs for each of your employees and there are also various payroll software systems available which are recognised by HMRC and which automate manual PAYE calculations and reporting.
+The Pensions Regulator provides a free online contributions calculator to help you work out your costs for each of your employees.
+There are also various payroll software systems available which are recognised by HMRC and which automate manual PAYE calculations and reporting.

 First steps for new employers

-If you are a new employer who is navigating pension auto-enrolment for the first time, there are various resources available including online tools provided by The Pension Regulator which very clearly sets out your obligations based on your business’s circumstances.
+If you are a new employer who is navigating pension auto-enrolment for the first time, there are various resources available.
+These include online tools provided by The Pension Regulator which very clearly sets out your obligations based on your business’s circumstances.

-The Pensions Regulator is again the go-to resource for explaining your obligations as an employer and providing templates for all documents you need to manage auto-enrolment and comply with their regulations.
-There are four key steps which you will need to take:
+The Pensions Regulator is the go-to resource for explaining your obligations as an employer.
+They also provide templates for all documents you need to manage auto-enrolment and comply with their regulations.

-- Write to your staff.
-This need to be done within six weeks after your duties start date.
+Write to your staff.
+You must do this within six weeks of your first member of staff starting work for you.
 As an employer, you are required to write to every employee individually and explain how auto-enrolment applies to them.
-The Pensions Regulator provides all necessary letter templates.
+This isn’t as arduous as it sounds – you can find all the letter templates you need with The Pensions Regulator.

-If you are a sole trader with no other employees, you have no workplace pension obligations, however, if your business does grow and you do take on team members, this will change.
-As soon as you become a new employer, you will need to be ready to set up auto-enrolment as soon as your first employee starts work.
+If you are a sole trader with no other employees, you will have no workplace pension obligations.
+However, if your business grows and you do take on team members, this will change.
+Once you become an employer, you will need to set up auto-enrolment as soon as your first employee starts work.

 Employees can choose to opt out of a workplace pension if they choose to do so.
-This is usually done via the completion of a form which is provided by an employer or their chosen pension provider.
-If an employee does choose to go down this route, you must provide them with the contact details for your company’s pension provider.
+This is usually done by completing a form provided by their employer or pension provider.
+If an employee chooses to go down this route, you must provide them with the contact details for your company’s pension provider.

 There’s a limited amount of time - known as the opt-out window - within which an employee can opt out of your workplace pension.
 Once auto-enrolled, an employee has one calendar month to opt-out and claim a refund on any pension contributions they have made.